CMPSC350-Computational-Narrative-F2024/final-product-cschwartz01/writing/progress.md

 TODO: Provide a 3-5 sentence description of your progress to this point.
 What has been difficult?
 What has been enjoyable?
 Has your concept changed or shifted in any meaningful way?
+- for some reason sometimes the LLM would create the player's choice so I had to specify in the prompt to only follow what the variable `player_input` supplied

 ## Peer Feedback